 Heat activities help kids conceptualize thermal energy.
-With a few everyday objects, you can help your students understand about conduction, convection, radiation, and much more!
+With a few everyday objects, you can help your students understand conduction, convection, radiation, and more!

 “I know.
 We can’t use a blowtorch!”

-The pair sat down by the computer and opened Teachers pay Teachers.
+The pair sat down by the computer and began searching.
 After typing in “heat activities,” they found what they were looking for.
 “Hey look!
 This thermal energy unit has eight simple labs that use everyday materials,” exclaimed Mr. Frank.

 “And no blowtorch is needed,” grinned Ms. Sneed.